openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 ### Hide Notification Actions

-There are also actions to hide existing notifications, either by `referenceId` or `tag` (formally severity)
+There are also actions to hide existing notifications, either by `referenceId` or `tag` (formerly severity)

 - `hideNotificationByReferenceId(emailAddress, referenceId)`
 - `hideBroadcastNotificationByReferenceId(referenceId)`